pulse2percept/pulse2percept/doc/topics/models.rst

 models.
 The combined model handles the intermediate representation and returns a ``Percept`` like any other Model.
-At least one component is required, and both must already be constructed: ``Model`` composes components, it never builds them.
+At least one component is required, and both must already be constructed: ``Model`` composes components, it never constructs them.
 The implant belongs to the spatial component, because a temporal model never sees an electrode.

 Parameters